Stock Price Responses to Firm-Level News in Supply Chain Networks: Results

 We further use another sample that focuses on Japanese listed firms.
-The results for the direct effect of positive and negative news articles on Japanese firms' own stock prices shown in Figure \ref{fig:reg_japan_own} are qualitatively and quantitatively similar to those using the sample of firms across the world shown in Figure \ref{fig:reg_global_own}.
-One subtle difference is that in Figure \ref{fig:reg_japan_own} for Japan, the post-news effect of negative news using the time window of 2 days is larger in the absolute term than that using the time window of 1 day, while Figure \ref{fig:reg_global_own} for firms in the world shows the opposite.
-This finding suggests that the market reaction to negative news in Japan is slower than that to positive news in Japan and to positive and negative news in the world.
+The results for the own-firm coefficients of positive and negative news sentiment for Japanese firms' own stock prices shown in Figure \ref{fig:reg_japan_own} are qualitatively and quantitatively similar to those using the sample of firms across the world shown in Figure \ref{fig:reg_global_own}.
+The detailed regression results are shown in SI Tables 8 for positive and 9 for negative, respectively.
+One subtle difference is that in Figure \ref{fig:reg_japan_own} for Japan, the post-news coefficient for negative news sentiment using the time window of 2 days is larger in absolute terms than that using the time window of 1 day, while Figure \ref{fig:reg_global_own} for firms in the world shows the opposite.
+This result suggests that the market reaction to negative news in Japan is slower than that to positive news in Japan and to positive and negative news in the world.

-In addition, we examine the indirect effect of news articles about Japanese firms on stock prices of their suppliers and clients.
-A notable difference between this analysis on Japanese firms and the previous one on firms across the world is that more detailed domestic supply chains are identified based on firm-level surveys in the former than in the latter that mostly relies on financial statements (Data Section).
-Therefore, the average number of supply chain links for each Japanese firm in 2016 is 6.4, while that for each firm in the world is 3.3 (Tables \ref{tab:sc_global} and \ref{tab:sc_japan}).
+In addition, we examine coefficients for news sentiment about Japanese firms on stock prices of their suppliers and clients.
+Detailed regression results for suppliers are reported in SI Tables 10 and 11, and those for clients are reported in SI Tables 12 for positive and 13 for negative, respectively.

-The results for the effect of positive and negative news on suppliers are demonstrated in Panels (A) and (B) of Figure \ref{fig:reg_japan_supplier}, respectively, showing three notable differences from the previous results in Figure \ref{fig:reg_global_supplier}.
-First, the pre-news effect due to information diffusion through private channels is generally larger for Japanese firms than for others.
-For example, using the time window of 1 and 2 days, the pre-news effect of positive news on suppliers is 0.0090 and 0.0079 for Japan but 0.0029 and 0.0017 for others, respectively.
-Similarly, the post-news effect of negative news using the same windows is -0.0089 and -0.0066 for Japan and -0.0046 and -0.0025 for others, respectively.
+The coefficient estimates for positive and negative news sentiment in relation to suppliers' stock prices are shown in Panels (A) and (B) of Figure \ref{fig:reg_japan_supplier}, respectively, revealing three notable differences from the corresponding global results shown in Figure \ref{fig:reg_global_supplier}.
+First, the pre-news coefficients, which are larger in magnitude prior to disclosure, are generally larger for Japanese firms than for firms in the global sample.
+For example, for the one- and two-day time windows, the pre-news coefficients for positive news on suppliers are 0.0090 and 0.0079 in Japan, compared with 0.0029 and 0.0017 in the global sample.
+Similarly, for the same time windows, the post-news coefficients for negative news sentiment are -0.0089 and -0.0066 in Japan, compared with -0.0046 and -0.0025 in the global sample.